dev-ahmadbilal/hexogen/README.md

 Hexagonal Architecture (also known as Ports and Adapters) is a powerful architectural pattern that provides excellent separation of concerns, testability, and maintainability.
 However, implementing it manually requires creating many files with specific structures and patterns.

 **Hexogen solves this problem** by automatically generating all the boilerplate code needed for hexagonal architecture in NestJS applications.
 Instead of manually creating controllers, services, repositories, DTOs, entities, mappers, and modules, you can generate complete modules with a single command.

+> Let your NestJS app speak the language of hexagonal architecture — effortlessly.

 ## Perfect For